Export from Switzerland

-In addition to the fiscal shipping requirements for e-commerce shipments to the UK, security requirements will also be tightened from 2021.
-One of the biggest changes in international trade to date!
+In addition to the tax shipping requirements for e-commerce shipments to the UK, security requirements have increased from 2021.

-- Now parcels and packages must be handled electronically.
+- Parcels and packages must now be handled electronically.

 - Customs data must now be transmitted electronically in advance.

-The Brexit changes for international e-commerce businesses at a glance
+The Brexit changes for international online trade at a glance

-- For so-called low-value items (i.e. those with a low value of goods, previously less than £15), the previous VAT exemption will be abolished.
+- For low-value items (i.e. those with a low value of goods, previously under £15), the previous VAT exemption has been removed.

-- A new VAT system will apply to commercial goods worth between £ 0 and £ 135.
-The seller or sales platform is now responsible for paying VAT.
-The VAT incurred must be paid directly to HMRC (Her Majesty's Revenue and Customs), i.e. to the government agency or the UK tax authorities.
+- A new VAT system applies to trade goods with a value of £ 0.- to £ 135.-.
+The seller or the sales platform is now responsible for paying the VAT.
+The VAT incurred must be paid directly to HMRC (Her Majesty's Revenue and Customs), i.e. to the government agency or the UK tax authority.